 The guillemot is a seabird of the auk family that comes on land to breed in the summer.
 Most guillemots spend their winters out at sea, though some birds are present all year round in inshore waters close to colonies.

 Guillemots are slightly larger than razorbills and have a brown head and upper body but a white lower body.
 The brown colouration can only be distinguished at close quarters and in good light; it often looks black at a distance.
 The guillemot’s neck, head and long, slender, unmarked black bill merge smoothly when viewed in profile.
 The tail is shorter than a razorbill’s, leaving the feet protruding when in flight.
 The guillemot has a distinctive dark line behind the eye and breeding adults also display unmistakable streaked flanks in the wing pits.

 The guillemot’s diet consists of a wide variety of fish, as well as crustaceans, marine worms and squid.
 They forage for food by diving from the sea surface and swimming underwater using their wings for propulsion.
 Birds can frequently be seen swimming with their heads dipped in water searching for prey.
 Dives usually last for one to two minutes in which time the birds may cover distances of over 30m.

-Guillemots fly with fast wing beats and have a flight speed of 80 km/h.
+The guillemots flies with fast wing beats and they have a flight speed of almost 50 mph.
 Large groups of birds are often seen flying together in a line just above the sea surface.